Get Serious: The Cost of Hiding Behind Irony

 Every conviction gets buried under sarcasm so no one can say you tried too hard.

-Distancing yourself from anything serious feels safe.
+Distancing feels safe.

 That's fear.